Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Squish.md

 You need to enter the following fields:

 - **Automation Engine** - Choose the Squish Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type** -- This should be set to Attached for this case
+- **Script Type**: This should be set to Attached for this case
-- **Filename** -- Since the test script is going to be entered directly into Spira you can enter any filename you like as long as the file extension matches the scripting language that you're using.
+- **Filename**: Since the test script is going to be entered directly into Spira you can enter any filename you like as long as the file extension matches the scripting language that you're using.
 After that you need to add any command-line parameters after the filename, separated by a pipe (\|) symbol.

     - For example, to launch a web test using Javascript, you'd use: `address\_test.js\|\--wrapper Web`
     - For example, to launch an application test using Python, you'd use: `address\_test.py\|\--aut <application\>`

-- **Document Type** -- If using Spira you can choose which document type the automated test script will be categorized under.
+- **Document Type**: If using Spira you can choose which document type the automated test script will be categorized under.
-- **Document Folder** -- If using Spira you can choose which document folder the automated test script will be stored in.
+- **Document Folder**: If using Spira you can choose which document folder the automated test script will be stored in.
-- **Version** -- The version of the test script (1.0 is used if no value specified)
+- **Version**: The version of the test script (1.0 is used if no value specified)
-- **Test Script** -- This needs to contain the complete Squish test script.
+- **Test Script**: This needs to contain the complete Squish test script.
 Squish test scripts can be written in JavaScript, Python or TCL.

     - If you would like to have Spira pass any parameter values to this test script (this will be discussed in more detail later) you can specify them by using the syntax ${parameterName}.